coolnay309/cyclog/README.md

 Cyclog is a service that allows you to monitor multiple logs (or any other files) in real-time.
 It is similar to Graphite, Cube etc. in a sense that you send various data to one server (or multiple load balanced servers) and access it via Web App.

+It uses Tornado server, SockJS and Redis PubSub and cache.

 Automated deployment
 --------------------